 Respecting ICIP in Collecting Institutions

-Join First Nations arts workers Tammi Gissell and Madeline Poll for an online webinar on how collecting institutions can respect Indigenous cultural rights, Thursday 14 November, 6pm - 7pm AEDT.
+Join First Nations arts workers Tammi Gissell and Madeline Poll for an online webinar on how collecting institutions can respect Indigenous Cultural and Intellectual Property (ICIP), Thursday 14 November, 6pm - 7pm AEDT.

-Join NAVA in conversation with First Nations arts workers Tammi Gissell and Madeline Poll in an online webinar on how collecting institutions can authentically respect and embed Indigenous cultural rights into their practices.
+Join NAVA in conversation with First Nations arts workers Tammi Gissell and Madeline Poll in an online webinar on how collecting institutions can authentically respect and embed ICIP (Indigenous Cultural and Intellectual Property) rights into their practices.
 As co-authors of the Respecting ICIP in Collecting Institutions NAVA guide alongside Nathan Sentance, this workshop will open the space for a discussion, including a short Q&A session.
 It will build on the ideas of self-determination, self-expression, and ownership of artwork.

 About the presenters